liangli-zhen/liangli-zhen2.github.io/_pages/research.md

 where $$\mathbf{x} = (x_1, x_2, \dots, x_d) \in \Omega$$ is the decision vector; $$\mathbf{f} \in \Re^m$$ is the objective vector.
 The decision vector $$\mathbf{x}$$ is composed of $$d$$ decision variables and the objective vector $$\mathbf{f}$$ is composed of $$m$$ objective functions, and the objective function $$f_i(\mathbf{x})$$ maps $$\mathbf{x}$$ from $$\Omega$$ to a scaler. $$g_i(\mathbf{x})$$ and $$h_j(\mathbf{x})$$ are known as the inequality and equality constraints, respectively.
 If a MOP has more than three objectives, it is called a <em>many-objective optimisation problem</em> (MaOP).

-Our work in multi-objective optimisation includes test problem construction, multi-objective optimisation visualisation, and design of efficient multi-objective evolutionary algorithms.
+<p align="justify"> Our work in multi-objective optimisation includes test problem construction, multi-objective optimisation visualisation, and design of efficient multi-objective evolutionary algorithms. </p>

-<i>Test problems for many-objective optimisation</i>
+<i>Test problems for multi-objective optimisation</i>
 <ul>
 <li>[<a href="https://arxiv.org/abs/1806.02706">ArVix22</a>] A benchmark for multiobjective optimisation</li>
 </ul>

-<i>Visualisation for many-objective optimisation</i>
+<i>Visualisation for multi-objective optimisation</i>
 <ul>
 <li>[<a href="https://liangli-zhen.github.io/assets/pdf/INS2020_Objective_reduction_for_visualising_many-objective_solution_sets.pdf">INS20</a>] A visualisation method for multi-objective solution sets using objective reduction</li>
 <li>[<a href="https://liangli-zhen.github.io/assets/pdf/CIM2017_How_to_read_many-objective_solution_sets_in_parallel_coordinates.pdf">CIM17</a>] A guide on how to read many-objective solution sets in parallel coordinates</li>